p4lang/p4c/docs/IR.md

 each node referring only to its children.
 Transformations operate by creating new IR nodes that are shallow copies of existing nodes, and then creating new parent nodes to refer to these new nodes, up to the root of the IR.
-IR The internal representation is designed around a single inheritance object hierarchy with an ultimate base Node type used by all subclasses.
+The internal representation is designed in C++ around a single inheritance object hierarchy with an ultimate base Node type used by all subclasses.
 The base Node class supports the functionality needed for visitor transformations – clone, equality tests, and subclass dispatch.

-The IR needs to be extensible, allowing for the addition of new classes to the hierarchy as needs are discovered.
-The initial IR produced by the parser will contain constructs that are related only to the source P4 language, and there will be frontend transformation passes that convert things to a simpler and more canonical form.
+The IR needs to be extensible, allowing for the addition of new classes to the hierarchy as support for new targets is added.
+The initial IR produced by the parser contains constructs that are related only to the source P4 language, and there will be frontend transformation passes that convert things to a simpler and more canonical form.